pact-foundation/pact-message-ruby/README.md

 2.6.6 :001 >
 ```

-To execute commands on the CLI run the following command followed by command line arguments is you would with the published version.
+To execute commands on the CLI run the following command followed by command line arguments as you would with the published version.

 ```bash
 $ bundle exec bin/pact-message